 “We’re also testing Moderation Assist, which — similar to Admin Assist for Groups — makes it easy to set criteria to automatically moderate comments on your posts, reducing how much time is spent on comment moderation,” Meta said.

 Meta is also piloting ‘Safety School’ — a trust and safety-focused webinar for creators on Facebook and Instagram.

-So far, the company has connected with creators in more than 27 countries around this, and will expand this programme and resources to more creators in the next year.
+So far, the company has connected with creators in more than 27 countries around this and will expand this program and resources to more creators in the next year.